Main / Edit / History / / Users Area

 cppcms::xss::rules rules(path_to_file);

-And then content can be filtered as:
+And then content can be filtered:

 safe = cppcms::xss:filter(unsafe,rules);